-Study confirms some contraceptive pills more likely to cause blood clotsOctober 25th, 2011 in Medications /
+Study confirms some contraceptive pills more likely to cause blood clotsOctober 25, 2011 in Medicine & Health / Medications

 A study published in the British Medical Journal today confirms previous findings that certain oral contraceptive pills are more likely to cause serious blood clots (venous thromboembolism - VTE ) than others.